Fattening Foods That Will Make You Gain Weight Fast

 Like French fries, potato chips are very high in fat, refined carbs, and salt.

 They have also been associated with weight gain in observational studies.
 One study even found them to be the food most likely to cause weight gain.

-Boiling or baking potatoes is much healthier.
+Boiling or baking potatoes are much healthier.